yandiwu/CS760project/README.md

 DecTreeNode.java: Java code to represent a single node in a tree. <br />
 Project.java: Java code to run various methods in DecTree.java. <br />
 3. Naive Bayes <br />
-NaiveBayes2019.py: Python code using the naive bayes classifier to predict party affiliation for the 2019 data
+NaiveBayes2019.py: Python code using the naive bayes classifier to predict party affiliation for the 2019 data.
+NaiveBayes2020.py: Python code using the naive bayes classifier to make predictions for the 2020 US election.

 # Final Results Used for Analysis